tommywenjiezhang/is219Project2-assignment3/README.md

 3. Run npm install
 4. Setup docker in WebStorm
 5. Right click the docker-compose.yml file and run it from the project explorer
-6. Setup Gulp in WebStorm
+6. get google and usplash api key